 Whereas other MIDI controllers have keyboard layout, the MPD 226 Pad Controller employs RGB pads in order to inject some of that classic beat-making idiosyncrasies into digital music production.
 The Akai MPD 226 doesn’t skimp out on controls though, you still have four knobs, four faders, four buttons arranged in three banks for a grand total of 36 parameters you can tweak on the fly.

-The 16 velocity-sensitive MPC have RGB backlighting – which makes it easy to color code your layout, an especially handy feature when you’re switching between preset banks for your shows.
+The 16 velocity-sensitive MPC have RGB backlighting – which makes it easy to colour code your layout, an especially handy feature when you’re switching between preset banks for your shows.

 Akai has also got you covered on the software front.
 With programs like the Akai Pro MPC Essentials, Big Bang Drums, Big Bang Cinema, and Ableton Live Lite, you’d hardly need anything more to get those creative juices flowing.